South Pass City, Wyoming: South Pass City State Historic Site

 By the end of the 20th century, steps were being taken to renew the community, and to develop it as an historic site for destination tourism.
 The community in the early 21st century consists of two areas: South Pass City, in which a handful of residents live, and South Pass City State Historic Site, which preserves more than 30 historic structures dating from the city's heyday in the 1860s and 1870s.
 In 1970, the community was added to the National Register of Historic Places.

 The town has been extensively documented by the Historic American Buildings Survey (HABS) in drawings and in photographs, by HABS photographer Jack Boucher.

+In 2003, the Wyoming State Legislature purchased the Carissa Mine and added the property to the South Pass City State Historic Site.
+The Carissa Mine was the main economic engine for South Pass City for many years.
+Wyoming State Parks partnered with the Abandoned Mine Lands division of the Department of Environmental Quality to remediate mine hazards and stabilize buildings.
+Additional support from the Wyoming State Legislature and organizations like the Friends of South Pass City have raised funds for restoration and exhibition of the mine.
+Today the mine buildings can be toured with demonstrations of historic mining and milling equipment.